Skip Navigation

 Zyn Nicotine Pouches Lawsuit Alleges Tobacco Product Is Marketed to Minors

-A lawsuit filed against the makers of Zyn nicotine pouches claims the product caused a woman to become addicted to nicotine as a teenager, leading to ongoing dependence and a myriad of potential health issues.
+A lawsuit has been filed against the makers of Zyn nicotine pouches, claiming that the popular product caused a young Florida woman to become addicted to nicotine as a teenager, leading to ongoing dependence and a myriad of potential health issues.

 The complaint (PDF) was brought by Alannah Friedman in the U.S. District Court for the Southern District of Florida earlier this month, naming Philip Morris International, Inc., Swedish Match North America, LLC, Swedish Match USA, Inc., Philip Morris Global Brands, Inc., and PMI Global Services, Inc. as defendants.